zdman135/Star-Wars-RPG/README.md

 4. Once you win or lose you can click restart to play again.

 I know this game could be better with sound added, but I didn't have time to add that, as that was not part of the assignment.
 If you are honestly playing this game cause you want something fun...
 I feel sorry for you. hah!

+### Additional Notes
+1. The most challenging part to determine was the calculations for each character as each character must be able to die.
+No character should be unbeatable in the game.

+2. Once the calculations were correct, the game was extremely easy to code.